 What do people do with those thousands of car seats once the child grows out of it, it expires, or it is in a crash?
 Well, many people just throw them away!
 There used to be a place to recycle in Omaha, but they no longer accept car seats.
 Target does a trade-in event once or twice a year (awesome choice to get a coupon!), and Babies R Us is no longer around to have trade-in events either!
 So what option are Omaha and surrounding areas left with?
 Omaha was left with NO resource to recycle car seats until NOW!

 UPDATE: Tracy's Collision Center/Auto Body in Lincoln, NE is NO LONGER accepting car seats for recycling.

 Nurture Omaha is proud to announce their new car seat recycling program!
-Nurture Omaha is a small business serving families in the Omaha Metro Area with expert breastfeeding and car seat safety support.
-Nurture Omaha is dedicated to staying green and keeping the environment healthy by being as paperless as possible, recycling breast pumps and car seats, and promoting breastfeeding which is one of the greenest things you can do for the environment and the human race.
+Nurture Omaha is a small business serving families in the Omaha Metro Area with expert lactation and car seat safety support.
+Nurture Omaha is dedicated to staying green and keeping the environment healthy by being as paperless as possible, recycling pumps and car seats, and promoting human milk feeding which is one of the greenest things you can do for the environment and the human race.